Standards: Containers - AIFF Audio Containers

-Compared with other popular standards in use, Apple's Audio Interchange File Format (AIFF) is ancient.
+Compared with other popular standards in use, Apple’s Audio Interchange File Format (AIFF) is ancient.
 The core functionality was stabilized over 30 years ago and has not changed since then.
-Given the pace of change in our industry that is a remarkable achievement.
+Given the pace of development in our industry that is a remarkable achievement.

 AIFF files contain raw audio samples.
 This is optimum for production use.
 Most editing tools can open and save AIFF content after editing.

-The embedded metadata describes the sample rates, track configuration and bit-depths for the audio essence.
+The embedded metadata describes the sample rates, track configuration and bit depths for the audio essence.

 Despite its lack of complexity, AIFF is a versatile format and not likely to go out of use soon.
 Not least because of the massive legacy of archived recordings in this format.